-Without the competition of home video or other “Art House” options, foreign films, which were rarely seen in the area, and the repertory screenings of classic cinema and independent film attracted an audience eager to face the great possibilities that reside beyond the standard definition of ‘a movie—an endeavor by an artist whose purpose is not selling popcorn.
+Without the competition of home video or other “Art House” options, foreign films, which were rarely seen in the area, and the repertory screenings of classic cinema and independent film attracted an audience eager to face the great possibilities that reside beyond the standard definition of a movie—an endeavor by an artist whose purpose is not selling popcorn.

-With retrospectives, special programs and regular weekly screenings in our year round schedule, the series has grown into one of the Midwest's premiere venues for new and classic, American and international cinema.
-Over the past quarter century the series has presented thousands of films and welcomed hundreds of artists, musicians and professionals working in contemporary cinema, many of whom are at the vanguard of the art form.
+With retrospectives, special programs and regular weekly screenings in our year-round schedule, the series has grown into one of the Midwest's premiere venues for new and classic, American and international cinema.
+Over the past quarter century, the series has presented thousands of films and welcomed hundreds of artists, musicians and professionals working in contemporary cinema, many of whom are at the vanguard of the art form.

-video artists Steina Vasulka, Sarah Jane Lapp and
+Bill Plympton and Emily Hubley, video artists Steina Vasulka, Sarah Jane Lapp and

 Jay Rosenblatt, documentarians D.A.
 Pennebaker, Chris Hegedus, Albert Maysles, Ken

 Burns, Steve James and Ross McElwee.
 Other special guests of the series include American

 cinema icon John "the Pope of Trash" Waters, John Sayles, Crispin Glover, iconic actor